-Accordingly, Defendants hereby notify the Court that, yesterday (March 9, 2021), DHS released a statement indicating that (i) it "has determined that continuing to defend the final rule, Inadmissibility on Public Charge Grounds . . . is neither in the public interest nor an efficient use of limited government resources," (ii) the Department of Justice is no longer "pursu[ing] appellate review of judicial decisions invalidating or enjoining enforcement of the 2019 Rule," and (iii) "[o]nce the previously entered judicial invalidation of the 2019 Rule becomes final, the 1999 interim field guidance on the public charge inadmissibility provision (i.e., the policy that was in place before the 2019 Rule) will apply."
+4 On March 9, 2021, DHS released a statement indicating that (i) it "has determined 5 that continuing to defend the final rule, Inadmissibility on Public Charge Grounds . . .
+6 is neither in the public interest nor an efficient use of limited government resources," 7 (ii) the Department of Justice is no longer "pursu[ing] appellate review of judicial 8 decisions invalidating or enjoining enforcement of the 2019 Rule," and (iii) "[o]nce the 9 previously entered judicial invalidation of the 2019 Rule becomes final, the 1999 10 interim field guidance on the public charge inadmissibility provision (i.e., the policy 11 that was in place before the 2019 Rule) will apply."
 Ex.
 A.

-Consistent with DHS's statement, Defendants filed a motion to voluntarily dismiss its appeal of the Court's Order granting Plaintiffs' Motion for Summary Judgment (ECF No. 221).
-See Unopposed Motion to Voluntarily Dismiss, No. 20-3150, ECF No. 23 (7th Cir.
+12 Consistent with that statement, DHS filed motions to voluntarily dismiss its 13 pending appeals in the Supreme Court and the Fourth and Seventh Circuits.
+Ex.
+B. The 14 Seventh Circuit promptly granted the motion and concurrently issued its mandate.
+See 15 Order Dismissing Appeal, No. 20-3150, ECF No. 24-1 (7th Cir.
+March 9, 2021); Notice 16 of Issuance of Mandate, No. 20-3150, ECF No. 24-2 (7th Cir.
 March 9, 2021).
-The Seventh Circuit promptly granted this motion, and concurrently issued its mandate.
-See Order Dismissing Appeal, No. 20-3150, ECF No. 24-1 (7th Cir.
-March 9, 2021); Notice of Issuance of Mandate, No. 20-3150, ECF No. 24-2 (7th Cir.
-March 9, 2021).

-Shortly afterwards, DHS issued another statement, confirming that "[f]ollowing the Seventh Circuit dismissal," the "final judgment from the Northern District of Illinois, which vacated the 2019 public charge rule, went into effect" and, "[a]s a result, the 1999 interim field guidance on the public charge inadmissibility provision (i.e., the policy that was in place before the 2019 public charge rule) is now in effect."
+Shortly 17 thereafter, DHS published another public statement confirming that "[f]ollowing the 18 Seventh Circuit dismissal," the "final judgment from the Northern District of Illinois, 19 which vacated the 2019 public charge rule, went into effect" and, "[a]s a result, the 1999 20 interim field guidance on the public charge inadmissibility provision (i.e., the policy 21 that was in place before the 2019 public charge rule) is now in effect."
 Ex.
 B.